These Asian countries are giving dual citizens an ultimatum on nationality -- and loyalty

 Japan drafted its current nationality laws shortly after World War II, when many Japanese Americans were put in internment camps in the US; other dual citizens renounced their loyalty to the Japanese Emperor for their own safety, said Atsushi Kondo, a law professor at Japan's Meijo University.

 In one famous case, a US-born Japanese-American dual citizen worked in Japan for a company that oversaw American prisoners of war.
 Upon his return to the US after the war, he was sentenced to death on treason charges.
-He was eventually pardoned and deported to Japan -- but for decades afterward, Japanese lawmakers pointed to this case as "an example of the conflicting obligations imposed on dual nationals."
+He was eventually pardoned and deported to Japan -- but for decades afterward, Japanese lawmakers pointed to this case as an example of the conflicting obligations that came with dual nationality.

 Tomoya Kawakita, a Japanese-American dual citizen who was charged with treason in the United States, photographed on November 17, 1952.